Over 150 years ago some hardy English settlers scrambled up the steep slopes of the

 Christchurch (Otautahi) is a paradox.
 Spreading outwards from the brown shoulders of the Port Hills, with the sea to one side and the Southern Alps in the distance, it is a typically colonial city of wisteria-decked verandahs and wide streets.
 Its many old stone buildings, tree-filled parks and meandering streams give Christchurch the air of an English town—just as the city's founders had intended.
 Indeed, the London-based Canterbury Association envisioned Christchurch as an English utopia in the South Pacific.
 They planned an orderly, tiered society (the first settlers had to brandish a reference from an English vicar attesting to their "sobriety and respectability"), with an aristocracy and the Church of England as its head, and an underclass of artisans and minions to serve them.
 They named their fledgling city after an Oxford college (Christ Church) and laid it out like an English city, complete with a Cathedral, University and a boys' school, Christ's College, modeled on Eton.

-This orderly existence was a far cry from the ravages of the Maori civil war in the early 19th century.
+This orderly existence was a far cry from the ravages of the Maori civil war in the early 19th Century.
 Maori people (chiefly the Ngai-tahu tribe) had occupied the Canterbury area for several centuries prior to the European arrival.
 However, by the time European settlement began in the 1840s, around 500 Maori remained in Canterbury.
 Their numbers had been decimated first by the tribal wars and then by raiding parties from the North Island.
 Most notably the army of Te Rauparahan, who ransacked Kaiapohia Pa (village), north of present-day Christchurch, and Onawe Pa, in Akaroa Harbour, Banks Peninsula in 1832.

 In Maori legend, Banks Peninsula is a pile of mountains heaped by Maui, upon a marauding giant.
 But when Captain James Cook sighted this curiously-shaped landform from the Endeavour on February 17, 1770, he famously mistook it for an island, which he named after the ship's botanist, Joseph Banks.
-Sealers and whalers frequented the deep harbours of the peninsula during the following 70 years, but it was not until 1839 that the first settlers began hacking a living out of its rough hill country.
+Sealers and whalers frequented the deep harbors of the peninsula during the following 70 years, but it was not until 1839 that the first settlers began hacking a living out of its rough hill country.
 A French colony was established at Akaroa in 1840.
 But the British, sensing the impending loss of the South Island to French interests, sent a frigate into Akaroa Harbour to hoist the Union Jack over Banks Peninsula.
 When French settlers aboard the Compte-de-Paris arrived at Akaroa on August 19, 1840, they discovered that the British had pre-empted them by seven days.
 The British, however, granted them the right to stay in Akaroa where they flourished, creating a community which still retains its French flavor.

 By 1848, preparations were underway for the arrival of the first four ships of the Canterbury Association at Lyttelton Harbour.
 Land in Canterbury had been purchased from local Maori, a site for Christchurch, with quarter-acre sections available at £25 each.
 This land was surveyed and a Bridal Path over the Port Hills was constructed.

-Though the lofty ideals of the Association, and its talented, rather despotic, leader John Robert Godley, foresaw an Anglican promised land peopled by an English elite, they were pragmatic about the need for practical, self-reliant people in the new colony.
+Though the lofty ideals of the Association, and its talented, rather despotic leader, John Robert Godley, foresaw an Anglican promised land peopled by an English elite, they were pragmatic about the need for practical, self-reliant people in the new colony.
 Presbyterians had already been farming at Riccarton Bush for six years, Scottish shepherds were at work in the hills and many of the settlers arriving from Australia had cast off the class system, and in some cases, their chains!

 The first of the four ships, the Charlotte Jane, sailed into Lyttelton Harbour on December 16, 1850, followed a few days later by the Sir George Seymour, the Randolph and the Cressy.
-The scattered buildings, muddy tracks and lone jett—where Pilgrim's Rock now stands—presented a less than romantic impression to the settlers.
-Further, having crossed the Bridal Path and descended to Ferrymead, where a ferry crossed the Heathcote River, the first settlers found little in the way of civilisation at Christchurch.
+The scattered buildings, muddy tracks and lone jetty—where Pilgrim's Rock now stands—presented a less than romantic impression to the settlers.
+Further, having crossed the Bridal Path and descended to Ferrymead, where a ferry crossed the Heathcote River, the first settlers found little in the way of civilization at Christchurch.

 But in less than a year, Charlotte Godley was able to write of "tidy and weather-tight" houses, and "gardens and cultivation all the way along" Riccarton Road.
 Christchurch was becoming a town.
 Long streets intersected with the Avon River which was widened and straightened to enhance its beauty.
 The first Anglican church, where St Michael's and All Angels stands today, was opened in July 1851, and New Zealand's first railway, the Christchurch-Ferrymead line, began operations in 1863.